Protect Your Warehouse Racking With Linear Heat Detection

 Warehouse facilities can have a lot of money wrapped up in the racking shelves housing the products they're storing.
-Fire protection in these environments is critical because of the potential damages and monumental costs if a fire occurs, which could be enough to cause major disruptions to a business' operations and future prosperity.
+Commercial fire protection in these environments is critical because of the potential damages and monumental costs if a fire occurs, which could be enough to cause major disruptions to a business' operations and future prosperity.

 So, what's the most effective way to make sure warehouse personnel can detect and suppress a fire before it causes catastrophic damage in their facility?
 Linear heat detection is a great option for warehouse applications, especially those where ambient conditions won't permit the use of spot-type smoke, flame or heat detectors.